 Getting started with SMS for Shopify

 If you have an existing Shopify store and product to market, this article can help you get started with SMS marketing.
 But first, you’ll need to choose an SMS provider.

-There are a variety of apps in the Shopify app store, but in general, you should look for an app that includes the following:
+There are a variety of apps in the Shopify app store (like Klaviyo), but in general, you should look for an app that includes the following: